-DEPARTMENTAL PROCESS 8755.1
+FEDERAL COST RECOVERY - 9216 INTRODUCTION

-(Revised 2/2015)
+(Revised and renumbered from 8755.1 xx/2021)

-Each department receiving federal funds has the responsibility to:
+Each agency/department receiving federal funds must do the following:

-File an Indirect Cost Rate Proposal (ICRP), Cost Allocation Plan (CAP) and/or Public Assistance Cost Allocation Plan (PACAP) with the federal government.
-First, send the ICRP, and/or CAP, or PACAP to Finance, FSCU, for review and approval.
-SAM Section 8755.2 discusses ICRPs in detail.
+File an Indirect Cost Rate Proposal (ICRP), and/or Cost Allocation Plan (CAP) or Public Assistance Cost Allocation Plan (PACAP) with the federal government.
+First, send the ICRP, and/or CAP, or PACAP to Department of Finance (Finance), Fiscal Systems and Consulting Unit (FSCU), for review and approval.
+SAM Section 9216.2 discusses ICRPs in detail.

-Recover full costs (including SWCAP recoveries).
+Recover full costs (including Statewide Cost Allocation Plan (SWCAP) recoveries).

 Transfer SWCAP recoveries to the General Fund within 30 days after the end of each quarter.